Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Worthing

-We are recruiting for a Laboratory Technician join a leading pharmaceutical company based in Worthing.
+We are recruiting for an experienced Laboratory Technician to join a leading pharmaceutical company based in Worthing.
 This role requires working in a regulated environment while adhering to Good Manufacturing Practice (GMP) and Standard Operating Procedures (SOPs).
 You will be required to wear full Personal Protective Equipment (PPE) to prevent contamination.

 As part of this role, you will contribute to the production of healthcare products that improve people's lives.
 Working in Grade A and B cleanroom environments, you will follow strict batch records and SOPs while ensuring first-time quality and timely product delivery.